wagner2010/gsoc/templates/ideas-page-prema.md

 The student would work to complete testing, integration and documentation updating for gridsearch color plot.
 This work is important because it will allow the user to use our color plot for gridsearch in order to get and enjoy a better experience when hyperparamater tuning (i.e. using cross validation).

 #### Technical Details
 The student would complete a GridSearch Visualizer (includes finalizing the color plot) that was created in a prior issue [here](https://github.com/DistrictDataLabs/yellowbrick/pull/261).
+The student would work to create a test file and test stubs, complete integration tests with basic visualizations, and update relevant documentation with model selection visualizers.
 For more information on this project, please reference this issue [here](https://github.com/DistrictDataLabs/yellowbrick/issues/308).

 ## Pipeline-support